 A J-pouch (also called an ileal pouch or pelvic pouch) is made by using two loops of small intestine, each measuring about 6 inches long.
 The pouch is connected to the top of the anal canal in an area called the anal transition zone to eventually allow for elimination of stool.
 After the pouch is constructed, it can hold about 2/3 of a pint of fluid.

-The surgeon also creates a temporary hole in the abdomen called an ileostomy.
-This hole allows waste to pass into an external (outside the body) bag called an ostomy bag while the J-pouch heals.
+The surgeon also creates a temporary hole in the abdomen in an operation called an ileostomy.
+This hole (stoma) allows waste to pass into an external (outside the body) bag called an ostomy bag while the J-pouch heals.

 Risks / Benefits